-- 1. Current Acupuncture or Oriental Medicine students.
-Current 2nd-, 3rd-, or 4th-year students who are enrolled in ACAOM-approved (accredited or candidate) acupuncture or Oriental Medicine programs are eligible for admission.
-Students enrolled at the Academy may begin the Chinese Herbal Studies program at the end of the first year of the M.Ac. program.
-In the case of non-Academy students, an official letter or transcript from the school documenting the student's status are required as part of the application process. - 2.
-Graduates of ACAOM-approved acupuncture or O.M. programs.
-Graduates of ACAOM approved (candidate or accredited) Master's level acupuncture or Oriental Medicine programs are eligible.
+- I. Current Acupuncture or East Asian Medicine students.
+Current 2nd-, 3rd-, or 4th-year students who are enrolled in ACAHM-approved (accredited or candidate) acupuncture or East Asian Medicine programs are eligible for admission.
+Students enrolled at the Academy may begin the Certificate in Chinese Herbal Medicine program at the end of the first year of the M.Ac. program.
+In the case of non-Academy students, an official letter or transcript from the school documenting the student's status are required as part of the application process. - Graduates of ACAHM-approved acupuncture or East Asian Medicine programs.
+Graduates of ACAHM approved (candidate or accredited) Master's level acupuncture or Chinese Medicine programs are eligible.
 Official transcripts from the institution are required. - 3.
-Licensed Acupuncturists/Oriental Medicine practitioners.
+Licensed Acupuncturists/East Asian Medicine practitioners.
 Currently state-licensed acupuncturists from any U.S. state that formally licenses acupuncture practitioners are eligible.
-A copy of the applicant's current state license must be included in the application. - NCCAOM diplomates.
+A copy of the applicant's current state license must be included in the application. - 4.
+NCCAOM diplomates.
 Any individual who is a current NCCAOM diplomate in Acupuncture and/or Chinese Herbology is eligible.
 A copy of the current NCCAOM diploma must be included in the application.